TomasMusi/PokemonSearch_Website/README.md

 ## Lessons Learned

 What did you learn while building this project?
-Thanks to this project I learned how Error pages work, and learned the layout of folders in SvelteKit.
+Thanks to this project I learned how Error pages work,learned the layout of folders in SvelteKit, and $Page.params.

 ## Screenshot